-Hong Kong, one of the must-see places in Asia, stole my heart immediately because of the overall atmosphere, the food and the convenience.
+Hong Kong, one of the must-see places in Asia, stole my heart immediately because of the overall atmosphere, the food and convenience.

 Throughout our 4-day trip, we were able to: enjoy the famous theme parks, explore the city and visit the infamous Victoria Peak.

-I’d say that if you enjoy theme and amusement parks, you should definitely check out the Ocean Park as it features rides that are perfect for the kids and adults.
+I’d say that if you enjoy the theme and amusement parks, you should definitely check out the Ocean Park as it features rides that are perfect for the kids and adults.
 On top of that, you’ll have the chance to ride a cable car from the Waterfront to the Summit and see the wonderful views of the sea, sky and surrounding hills.